-So, you’re on the hunt for some replacement windows and find ProVia.
+So, you’re searching for some replacement windows and find ProVia.
 You know you’re looking for something that will last: durable, strong, and energy-efficient.

-When looking at them separately, they both seem to offer all you're looking for - many custom design options, energy-efficient qualities, and long-lasting.
+When looking at them separately, they offer all you want - many custom design options and energy-efficient, long-lasting qualities.

-But they have to be different in some way, right?
+But they have to be different in some way.
 How do you know which one is a better fit for you?

 Southwest Exteriors has been a window replacement contractor in San Antonio since 1989.
-We strive to offer you a variety of the highest quality windows on the market.
-We know that your new windows need to reflect you, which is why our ultimate goal is to help guide you to the right replacement window.
+We strive to offer you various high-quality windows.
+We know your new windows must reflect your preferences, so our ultimate goal is to help guide you to the right replacement window.

 We do offer both the ProVia Aeris and Endure window collections because of their exceptional craftsmanship in the window and design.

-Of course, we love both of these window collections and would not offer them if their quality wasn’t proven.
-If you’re interested in either of these window collections, we want to help you decipher which may be a better fit for you.
+Of course, we love these window collections and would not offer them if their quality wasn’t proven.
+If you’re interested in either of these window collections, we want to help you decide which may fit you better.

 This article will put the ProVia Aeris and Endure window collections head to head in their material, durability, design, and energy efficiency.